hargoniX/bachelor/thesis/thesis.typ

 ```]

 `svd2rust` provides a type-safe version of this API by automatically generating code from an XML-based interface description,
 the SVD files.
-While such files are not available for the Intel 82599 we end up generating an
+While such files are not available for the Intel 82599 we, end up generating an
 API that works very similarly to the `svd2rust` ones.
 However, our implementation is no file-to-file converter
 but instead implemented as a declarative Rust macro.
 The user interface of our macro looks as follows: